Table of Contents

 Industry Overview

-Upstream, midstream, downstream.
-IOCs, NOCs, independents, and service companies.
+Oil industry structure: upstream, midstream, and downstream sectors.
+IOCs, NOCs, independents, and oilfield service companies.

 6